Supercolony-net/Open-Grants-Program/applications/typechain-polkadot.md

 ## Additional Information :heavy_plus_sign:

-We haven’t applied for any other grant programs.
+We haven’t applied for any other grant programs for this project.

 **How did you hear about the Grants Program?**